After a long day at work, the last thing I want to do when I get back home is spend a long time preparing dinner.

 Don’t forget to Pin It!

 Photos by Felicia Lim, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published July 27th, 2015 by Jennifer Swartvagher.
-Revised and significantly updated May 18th, 2017 by Felicia Lim.
+Revised and updated May 18th, 2017 by Felicia Lim.

 *Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.